PI22-7/H.E.C/Readme.md

      `su - steam`

 ## Downloading The Script
- Start by making a directory in the steam users home folder called 'python' then use Git to pull the code from github

-    `touch python && cd python`

-Also make sure to place the discord api key file in the python directory
+ Move to your home directory then clone the repos

+    `cd ~`
     `git clone https://github.com/PI22-7/H.E.C.git `

+ Cd into the cloned directory then copy the files and place them inside a new folder called 'hec' !(temporary will devise a better method of this later)!

+    `cd ~ && touch hec`

+ Then place the API key within the new 'hec' folder

 ## Run The Script
  To run the script, start by making sure your in the correct directory (~/python/HEC)